MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi.md

 * [Built-in Tax and VAT reports](tax-and-vat-reports.md)
 -->

-## <a name="on-screen-finance-task-pages"></a>On-screen finance task pages
+## On-screen finance task pages

-[!INCLUDE [prod_short](includes/prod_short.md)] has a number of pages that give you financial overviews and tasks to do.
+[!INCLUDE [prod_short](includes/prod_short.md)] has several pages that give you financial overviews and tasks to do.

-### <a name="show-general-ledger-entries-and-balances-from-the-chart-of-accounts-page"></a>Show general ledger entries and balances from the Chart of Accounts page
+### Show general ledger entries and balances from the Chart of Accounts page

-The Chart of Accounts page shows all general ledger accounts with aggregated numbers on what's posted to the general ledger.
+The Chart of Accounts page shows all general ledger accounts with aggregated numbers posted to the general ledger.
 From this page, you can do things like:

 - View reports that show general ledger entries and balances.
 - Review a list of posting groups for that account.